nandoflorestan/pluserable/====ROADMAP====.rst

 pluserable roadmap
 ==================

+- Refactor views: Create an action layer (also known as service layer)
+- Models should not see the request object; move all I/O to a Repository layer
 - Use base model from bag library.
-- Lose hem
 - Remove FormValidationFailure exception
 - Add civilized way of selecting which routes/views I want for my project
-- Models should not see the request object; move all I/O to a Repository layer
-- Refactor views: Create an action layer (also known as service layer)
 - Refactor sending emails with the strategy pattern
 - Lose pyramid_mailer, but provide a mail backend that uses it
 - Lose pystache